 - There are no lockers on Castaway Cay.
 Only bring what you will need for the day.

 - Strollers and wheelchairs are provided on the island.
 You may use these for free, but keep in mind they are first-come, first-serve.

 - You don’t need to head back to the ship super early.
 From Serenity Bay, it will only take you about 30-minutes (and that’s if you have to wait on the trams).

-- Unless you are interested in photographing the island, use the trams to get around.
+- Use the trams to get around unless you want to photograph the island.
 The walk from the ship to the first beach is pretty long, and the walk to Serenity Bay is even longer.